RachelSa/regenerating-dinosaurs/README.md

 6. Heroku apps use **Dynos** to run processes for each deployed application.
 Dynos run web processes and perform jobs (such as a rake task).
 When the app is deployed, ensure a Dyno is running the web processes.
   `heroku ps:scale web=1`

-7. Open the deployed application in browser.
+7. Open the application in browser to confirm the deployment worked.
   `heroku open`

 See [Heroku documentation](https://devcenter.heroku.com/articles/getting-started-with-rails5) for more information about deployment.

 ### Testing and Scheduling the Rake Task

-1. Test that the task runs properly without errors.
+1. Test that the task runs properly on Heroku without errors.
 `heroku run rake restore_dinos`

 2. The task can be scheduled to run using the app's Heroku dashboard.
 From the **Overview** dashboard, click **Heroku Scheduler** under **Installed Add-ons**.